Balanced two-type annihilation: mean-field asymptotics: Proof

 Now suppose red is initially good.
 We say that a `bad move' by red is a movement of a red particle onto another site occupied by red.
 We write $\Xi_t$ for the number of bad moves by time $t$.
 As $M_t-R_t$ can only increase via bad moves, we have $M_t-R_t \le a + \Xi_t \le a + \Xi_T$.
 When the level increases red is not good, so $M_t - R_t \ge R_t f(R_t) \ge R_t/w(n)$.
 We deduce $L \le (a + \Xi_T)w(n)$.

 It remains to bound $\Xi_T$.
-We note that a bad move at time $t$ has probability at most $p\frac{R_t}{2n}$, whereas the probability of a collision is at least $q\frac{R_t}{2n}$, since this is the probability of a blue particle moving onto a site occupied by red particles.
-Thus $pC_t-q\Xi_t$ is a submartingale, where $C_t$ is the number of collisions by time $t$.
+We note that a bad move at time $t$ has probability at most $p\frac{R_t}{2n}$, whereas the probability of an annihilation is at least $q\frac{R_t}{2n}$, since this is the probability of a blue particle moving onto a site occupied by red particles.
+Thus $pC_t-q\Xi_t$ is a submartingale, where $C_t$ is the number of annihilations by time $t$.
 At the stopping time $T$, since $C_T=n$, we have $\mean{\Xi_T}\leq np/q\leq 2pn$, as required. \end{proof} Now we deduce the lemma from the following calculation combining these two claims:

 \end{proof}